Minimum Distance Approach to Inference with Many Instruments: Tests of overidentifying restrictions

-quantile of the $\chi^{2}_{\Ni-1}$ distribution has asymptotic size equal to $\ns$, where $\Phi$ denotes cdf of a standard Normal distribution. \end{compactenumi} \end{proposition} When $\Ni\to\infty$, the test is asymptotically equivalent to the test proposed in the previous paragraph.
-However, unlike that test, it also remains valid under the standard strong instrument asymptotics with $\Ni$ fixed.
-In this case, it is asymptotically equivalent to the \citet{cd93} test, which is based on the minimum distance objective function \eqref{eq:md:go}, and rejects whenever $nm_{\min}$ is greater than the $1-\ns$ quantile of $\chi^{2}_{\Ni}$.
-The test can therefore be interpreted as a Cragg-Donald test with a modified critical value that ensures size control under strong, as well as many-instrument asymptotics.
+quantile of the $\chi^{2}_{\Ni-1}$ distribution has asymptotic size equal to $\ns$.
+This holds whether $\Ni=K$ is fixed or $\Ni\to\infty$. \end{compactenumi} \end{proposition} When $\Ni\to\infty$, the test is asymptotically equivalent to the test proposed in the previous paragraph.
+However, unlike that test, it also remains valid under the few strong instrument asymptotics with $\Ni$ fixed.
+In this case, it is asymptotically equivalent to the \citet{cd93} test, which is based on the minimum distance objective function~\eqref{eq:md:go}, and rejects whenever $nm_{\min}$ is greater than the $1-\ns$ quantile of $\chi^{2}_{\Ni}$ distribution.
+The test can therefore be interpreted as a Cragg-Donald test with a modified critical value that ensures size control under few strong, as well as many-instrument asymptotics.

 It is interesting to compare this test to some other tests proposed in the literature.
-In the context of strong asymptotics with fixed number of instruments, the most popular test is due to \citet{sargan58}.
-The test statistic can be written as $\h{J}{s}=\frac{m_{\min}}{1-\Ni/n-\Ne/n+ m_{\min}}$, and the critical value is given by $1-\ns$ quantile of $\chi^{2}_{\Ni}$. \citet{ag11} show that $\alphai>0$ and $\alphae=0$ and the errors are Normal, the Sargan test is mildly conservative.
+In the context of few strong instrument asymptotics, the most popular test is due to \citet{sargan58}.
+The test statistic can be written as $\h{J}{s}=\frac{m_{\min}}{1-\Ni/n-\Ne/n+ m_{\min}}$, and the critical value is given by $1-\ns$ quantile of $\chi^{2}_{\Ni}$. \citet{ag11} show that if $\alphai>0$ and $\alphae=0$ and the errors are normal, the Sargan test is mildly conservative.
 With $\alphai=0.1$ for example, the asymptotic size of the test with nominal size $0.05$ is given by $0.04$. \citet{ag11} therefore propose an adjustment to the critical value similar to the one proposed here to match the asymptotic size with the nominal size.
-Unfortunately, with $\alphai>0$ this solution is that it breaks down, since instead of being conservative, the asymptotic size of the Sargan test converges to one (see Supplementary Appendix for details). \citet{lo12} propose a different modification of the Sargan test that controls size under conditions similar to \Cref{th:overid}, provided that, in addition, if $\alphae=0$ and $\Ni\to\infty$.
-In contrast, the test proposed here will work irrespective of the number of regressors or instruments, and that the researcher doesn't have to determine what type of asymptotics are appropriate.
+Unfortunately, this solution is not robust to allowing the number of exogenous regressors to increase with the sample size: if $\alphae>0$, the asymptotic size of the Sargan test converges to one (see supplemental appendix for details). \citet{lo12} propose a different modification of the Sargan test that controls size under conditions similar to \Cref{th:overid}, provided that, in addition, $\alphae=0$ and $\Ni\to\infty$.
+In contrast, the test proposed here will work irrespective of the number of regressors or instruments; the researcher doesn't have to determine what type of asymptotics are appropriate.